Mamerto Adan is an engineer by profession but a writer by night. He's interested in science, history, and martial arts.

 Having been born from well-to-do families, they had access to quality education and martial arts training as well.
 The Luna brothers are a good example, being known for their swordsmanship and firearm skills.
 Another one of their members, Jose P. Rizal wasn’t a pushover as well.

-Though looking great in his portraits, the real Rizal wasn’t that physically impressive.
+Though he looks great in portraits, the real Rizal wasn’t that physically impressive.
 Filipinos are known for their lack of stature, and Rizal was even smaller, with a height of only five feet tall!
-Yet throughout his life, part of his education was learning to fight.
+Yet still, throughout his life, part of his education was learning to fight.

 Being small wasn’t a hindrance for Rizal to study various martial arts both locally and in his travels.
 Overall, he amassed a nice collection of fighting styles and nearly got involved in various duels.
 Some say, his extensive martial arts training was the reason why he opposed armed uprising, which he saw as nothing but wasteful violence and vain attempts.

 At an early age, Rizal was a fragile young man.
 Yet, thanks to his uncle, he had exposure to martial arts, which helped strengthen his weak body.
 According to historians Gregorio F. Zaide and Sonia M. Zaide, it was his uncle Manuel who helped Rizal develop physically.

 Being an athletic man, he taught Rizal horseback riding and wrestling.
 And not only that it—Rizal shed his sickly and frail physique.
 The wrestling lessons also protected Rizal from bullying.
 Obviously, a small kid like Rizal was a favorite target of bullies.
 But in his Memorias de Un Estudiante de Manila, Rizal described how he beat a bigger and older kid in school and gained fame out of it.

 And from there, his love of combative stayed with him.
 In fact, during his trips to various places in Europe, Rizal learned several forms of martial arts, from striking to weapons training.